compose/transporter/adaptor/mysql/README.md

 #### MySQL setup for testing

-If using the Pkgsrc MySQL then need to edit `/opt/pkg/etc/my.cnf` and ensure `log_bin` is uncommented to test tailing.
+If using the Pkgsrc MySQL then need to edit `/opt/pkg/etc/my.cnf` and ensure:

+- `log_bin` is uncommented
+- `server_id` is uncommented and has a value

+to test tailing.